In Illinois, the law is clear. If you are injured in a car accident, even if it’s partially your fault, you are entitled to compensation.

 Side Swipe

-A sideswipe accident is when the front of one car “swipes” the side of a car with their vehicle, resulting in damage to both vehicles’ outer parts such as doors and fenders.
-These types of accidents are typically due to drivers not paying attention or following too closely.
+A sideswipe accident is when the front of one car “swipes” the side of a car with their vehicle, damaging both vehicles’ outer parts, such as doors and fenders.
+These accidents are typically due to drivers not paying attention or following too closely.
 It can also happen when drivers are not paying attention before merging lanes.

 Single-Car Accident